leonardonelson91/banking-app/README.md

 **Accounts API**

-Open a new terminal window and run the follwing commands:
+Open a new terminal window **at the root path of the project** and run the following commands:

 ```sh
 $ cd appplications/account